spiceai/spiceai/docs/ROADMAP.md

 - See [Bugs](https://github.com/spiceai/spiceai/labels/bug).
 Feel free to file a new Issue if you see a bug and let us know on Discord.

-## Tentative v0.7-alpha (Mar, 2022) roadmap
+## Tentative v0.7-alpha (Apr, 2022) roadmap

+- Apache Flight data connector

+## Tentative v0.8-alpha roadmap

 - AI engine migration from pandas to pyarrow
-- Apache Flight data connector

-## Tentative v0.8-alpha (Apr, 2022) roadmap

 - Goals - E.g. maximize "a" or minimize "b"

+## Fetures being considered for v1.0-stable

 - WebSocket support for dashboard data

-## Fetures being considered for v1.0-stable

 - CI/CD on GitHub
 - Self-host on baremetal or VM
 - Pluggable environments